moshifr/scrolling-background-color/README.md

 	$( "#element" ).scrollingBackgroundColor( {
 		from: "#CCCCCC", // startcolor
 		to: "#FFFFFF", //tocolor
 		target: 'body', // container changing color
 		watch : '#element' // on scrolling
 	} );
 	```

 ## Demo

-You will find a demo file on demo/index.html
+You will find a demo file on demo/index.html or live http://moshifr.github.io/scrolling-background-color/

 ## Structure